noey2020/How-to-Talk-Stock-Watch-of-the-Day/README.md

 them more powerful at tasks such as using artificial intelligence to reduce background noise during video calls.

+The company said it worked with laptop makers including Dell Technologies Inc
+<DELL.N> and Samsung Electronics Co Ltd <005930.KS> and that 50 machines from
+different makers will be available for the holiday shopping season.

+The Tiger Lake processors come as Intel, one of the few chip companies that both designs and makes its own chips, has struggled with manufacturing delays.
+The company has started to lose market share to rivals such as Advanced Micro Devices Inc <AMD.O> that use outside manufacturers such as Taiwan Semiconductor Manufacturing Co <2330.TW>.

+In a pre-recorded presentation streamed on Wednesday, Intel executives focused on real-world performance.
+Showcasing the new chip's graphics capability, Intel executives claimed better frame-rate performance than rival chips from Nvidia Corp
+<NVDA.O> and AMD, and presented a video clip of a young gamer beating her father
+while his laptop lagged.

+Intel announced a new co-brand for Project Athena laptops, co-engineered with manufacturers, that use Tiger Lake chips called "Intel Evo."
+The project is aimed at boosting consumer confidence in sometimes-disappointing claims about features such as battery life.

 Intel Corp reported revenue of 72.0B for FY 2019, an increase of 21.18% compared to FY 2016.
 Net income grew 104.03% to 21.0B.
 Intel Corp reported total assets of 136.5B for FY 2019, an increase of 20.47% compared to FY 2016.
 Debt to Assets is 21.24%.